dfinance/dvm/README.md

 `dvm` is a Move/Mvir virtual machine gRPC server.
 API described in [protobuf schemas][].

-To launch the DVM server run following command:
+To launch the DVM server use this command:

 ```bash
 # format: <which host:port to listen> <data-source address>